Aphelion-Helios/Can-you-Quant-this-/README.md

 from progressbar import ProgressBar
 ```

-To solve the various subquestions, we first define a base_ant_random_walk class, which we will use as a foundation for the various wandering ant scenarios (such as encoding the wandering behavior).
+To solve the various subquestions, we first define a **base_ant_random_walk class**, which we will use as a foundation for the various wandering ant scenarios (such as encoding the wandering behavior).

 ```Python